instaclustr/cassandra-ldap/README.md

 =============
 From the git repo, fill in and copy the `ldap.properties` file to some location ($CASSANDRA_CONF is a good one) on each of the nodes.
 This file is used for telling the authenticator details about the LDAP server and connection.

-Copy the created jar file to each node in your cluster, and append it to the CLASSPATH variable in the cassandra-env.sh/cassandra-env.ps1)
+Copy the created jar file to each node in your cluster, and append it to the CLASSPATH variable in the cassandra-env.sh/cassandra-env.ps1).
+It is enough to put that jar into
+Cassandra's `lib` directory from where it will be picked up automatically.

     CLASSPATH="$CLASSPATH:/path/to/cassandra-ldap-3.11.2.jar"

 Also add the following option to the JVM options, pointing to the location of your ldap.properties file (on each node).
+This is not necessary if you place `ldap.properties` into
+`$CASSANDRA_CONF` directory as from there it will be picked up automatically (assuming `$CASSANDRA_CONF` is set in your system).

     JVM_OPTS="$JVM_OPTS -Dldap.properties.file=$CASSANDRA_CONF/ldap.properties"

+You can achieve same behaviour with doing

+    $ ./cassandra -f -Dldap.properties.file=/where/is/my/ldap.properties

 In your `cassandra.yaml` configure the authenticator **and authorizer** like so: